AquaQuokka/fuego.js/README.md

 # Fuego.JS

-Fuego is a simple web framework that just works.
+Fuego.JS is a simple web framework that just works.

+Currently in development.

+>!
+(Except when AquaQuokka crashes production.)